ThreeSixtyGiving/standard/documentation/reference.md

 * The location of beneficiaries;
 * Details of the grant programme funding is from;

-To provide classifications of grants, more than one location, or additional documents related to the grant, you will need to publish information in sub-tables.

 |Title|Description|Type|Required|
 |----|----|----|----|
 |Identifier|The unique identifier for this grant.
 Made up of your 360Giving prefix, and an identifier from your records.
 See the [360Giving Grant identifier guidance](http://www.threesixtygiving.org/standard/identifiers/#toc-grant-identifier) for details.|string|True|